fonnesbeck/bayes_course_dec_2023/README.md

 The binder link above should also provide a working environment.

+For those who like to work in VS Code, you can also run Jupyter notebooks from within VS Code.
+To do this, you will need to install the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).
+Once this is installed, you can open the notebooks in the `notebooks` subdirectory and run them interactively.

 ## Pre-course Work

 In advance of the course, we would like attendees to complete a short homework notebook that will ensure everyone has the requisite baseline knowledge.
 You can find this Jupyter notebook in the `/notebooks` subdirectory (under `Section0-Pre_Work.ipynb`).
 There is no need to hand this in to anyone, but please reach out if you have difficulty with any of the problems (or with setting up your computing environment) by creating an [issue](https://github.com/fonnesbeck/bayes_course_dec_2023/issues) in this repository, or by emailing.